bashrc2/AberMUSH/README.md

-open registrations               - Allows registrations of new players mute/silence [target]            - Mutes a player and prevents them from attacking unmute/unsilence [target]        - Unmutes a player teleport [room]                  - Teleport to a room summon [target]                  - Summons a player to your location
+open registrations               - Allows registrations of new players mute/silence [target]            - Mutes a player and prevents them from attacking unmute/unsilence [target]        - Unmutes a player freeze [target]                  - Prevents a player from moving or attacking unfreeze [target]                - Allows a player to move or attack teleport [room]                  - Teleport to a room summon [target]                  - Summons a player to your location
 ```